sleepymalc/pbb.wtf/content/posts/Marta/index.md

 "Right" "core.move.right"
 ```

 which essentially do the same thing as in Finder.
-But rather, you can redefine (yes, you can **completely redefine** all the keybindings) it as
+But rather, you can redefine (yes, you can **completely redefine** all the keybindings) it into `core.open` *action* by

 ```JSON
 "Right" "core.open"
 ```

-which can not only open a folder (i.e., it will bring you into that folder), but if your current focus is on a file, you can still open it since now your `→` stands for `core.open`!
-This makes life much easier, since if you want to open a file in Finder, you'll need to use `cmd`+`o` instead.
+which can not only bring you into that folder, but if your current focus is on a file, you can also open it!
+This makes life much easier.
+> If you want to open a file in Finder, you'll need to use `cmd`+`o` instead.

 One thing that is worth mentioning is that [Marta](https://marta.sh/) set `←` as `core.move.left`, which is a bit awkward if you are used to Finder.
 So instead, I change it to